-The CCIC has a full time School Resource Officer (SRO) and security personnel on campus.
+The CCIC has a School Resource Officer (SRO) and security personnel on campus.
 All visitors to the campus will be required to check in and present identification at the security checkpoint.

 Are there accommodations for students with disabilities?

+Students with active Individualized Education Plans (IEP) and 504 plans may apply for classes at the CCIC.
 The CCIC is an Americans with Disabilities Act (ADA) compliant building.
 The building contains handicap accessible doors, parking, bathrooms, and elevators.
-For specific questions, please contact the CCIC main desk at 720-554-2600.
+For specific questions, please contact the CCIC's ADA Coordinator, Lara Kibbee.

 How do I contact faculty and staff at the CCIC?